Latest information from the College.

 How will the College support ordinands in their placements?

-In addition to the annual placement meeting, Formation Group Tutors will arrange two Zoom calls either side of half-term with their students and their supervisors, and (as in the usual course of business) continue to arrange one-to-one tutorials with their students.
+In addition to the annual placement meeting, Formation Group Tutors will have two Zoom calls either side of half-term with their students and their supervisors, and (as in the usual course of business) continue to arrange one-to-one tutorials with their students.

 I’m a full-time ordinand.
 What will my formational programme look like?